roshnidaksha/Task-Management-System/README.md

 # Task Management System
-A simple task management system where users can add tasks and categorise them based on custome categories.
+A simple task management system where users can add tasks and categorise them based on custom categories.

 ## Features